this-isnt-me/ogPypeline/docs/source/drillingformulas.rst

 stuck_pipe(stretch_value, stretch_units, pull_value, pull_units, dp_od_value, dp_id_value, dp_units)

+.. list-table:: Function Inputs
+   :widths: 30 70
+   :header-rows: 1

+   * - Input Name
+     - Input Description
+   * - stretch_value
-   #. stretch_value : stretch length value (Integer or Float)
+     - stretch length value (Integer or Float)
+   * - stretch_units
-   #. stretch_units : stretch length units (String)
+     - stretch length units (String)
+   * - pull_value
-   #. pull_value : pull force value (Integer or Float)
+     - pull force value (Integer or Float)
+   * - pull_units
-   #. pull_units : pull force units (String)
+     - pull force units (String)
+   * - dp_od_value
-   #. dp_od_value : drill pipe outer diameter value (Integer or Float)
+     - drill pipe outer diameter value (Integer or Float)
+   * - dp_id_value
-   #. dp_id_value : drill pipe inner diameter value (Integer or Float)
+     - drill pipe inner diameter value (Integer or Float)
+   * - dp_units
-   #. dp_units : drill pipe diameter units (String)
+     - drill pipe diameter units (String)

 This function calculates the free point constant and the depth of stuck pipe.
 The function takes in four value inputs(Integers or Floats) and three units inputs(Strings).
 To see the range of stretch length and diameter units that can be input into the function see the Length units section under General Conversions.
 To see the range of pull force units that can be input into the function see the Force units section under Force and Power Conversions.
 The function returns a dictionary with two sub-dictionaries:

+   * - "free_point_constant"
-   #. "free_point_constant" : which is a float representing the free point constant.
+     - which is a float representing the free point constant.
+   * - "stuck_depth"
-   #. "stuck_depth" : which is a dictionary of different depth units and values, to see the range of depth units returned see the example code below or the Length units section under General Conversions.
+     - which is a dictionary of different depth units and values, to see the range of depth units returned see the example code below or the Length units section under General Conversions.

 .. code:: python